Call for Abstracts

 - Allow delegates to view uploaded posters on the app at any time (the app will be launched around 2 weeks prior to the Congress).

 - Make it possible for delegates to contact authors via the app to organise meetings and ask questions about the poster.

 - Allow you to communicate directly with fellow presenters, enhancing your networking opportunities.

 - Give authors access to statistics on poster engagement.

 Notification of Acceptance

-The Program Committee will review all submitted abstracts and asses them in relation to quality and relevance to the Congress themes.
-Notifications of acceptance will be sent via email to the submitting author on Monday 7 November 2022.
+The Program Committee will review all submitted abstracts and assess them in relation to quality and relevance to the Congress themes.
+Notifications of acceptance will be sent via email to the submitting author on Friday 11 November 2022.
 Abstracts that cannot be accommodated within the program will be considered and reviewed for an alternative presentation type.

 The Congress Managers will not be held responsible for abstract submissions not received via the website or for submission errors caused by internet service outages, hardware or software delays, power outages or unforeseen events.